-About Standardized Patients
+About Simulated Patients

-What is a Standardized Patient (SP)?
+What is a Simulated Patient (SP)?

 An SP is an individual who is trained to role-play or portray a patient with a medical condition, or a patient seeking medication counseling.
 For example, you might participate as a patient with headache symptoms coming to visit a health care provider – such as medicine or pharmacy student, resident or advanced practice nurse.
 Students would interact with you to practice clinical skills, which may include medical interviewing, physical exam skills, medication review and counseling skills, health assessment, diagnosis and management.
 Generally, the interviews are recorded and reviewed with faculty and peers.